Broadgreen Primary School Admission Arrangements

 Distance will be measured by the shortest walking route from the front door of the child’s permanent home address (including flats and apartments) to the main entrance of the school.

 Under the School Standard and Framework act if your child is not offered a place at Broadgreen Primary then you do have the right to appeal to an independent appeals panel.
 Please contact the school office for an appeals form.
+As a maintained school we follow the same process for appeals as Community Schools (details are available in the Primary Co-ordinated Admissions Arrangements document - link at the foot of the page) Appeals are usually held in June.

 You can apply for a Nursery place at any time via the school office.
+PLEASE BE AWARE THAT A PLACE IN OUR NURSERY DOES NOT GUARANTEE A PLACE IN OUR RECEPTION, NORMAL RULES OF APPLICATION APPLY.